ProteinsWebTeam/pronto/scripts/README.md

   -h, --help            show this help message and exit -b BATCH_SIZE, --batch_size BATCH_SIZE
-                        Number of signatures to parse at a time. (default: 50000000) -c, --cache           Write out signatures with non-unique name/short name to a TSV file (default: False) --databases {panther,ncbifam,cathgene3d} [{panther,ncbifam,cathgene3d} ...]
+                        Number of signatures to parse at a time. (default: 50000000) --file           Write out signatures with non-unique name/short name to a TSV file (default: False) --databases {panther,ncbifam,cathgene3d} [{panther,ncbifam,cathgene3d} ...]
                         Member databases to integrate ai generated signatures from.
 Default: ALL (default: ['panther', 'ncbifam', 'cathgene3d'])
   --pronto PRONTO       URL of pronto - used to connect to the pronto API. (default: http://pronto.ebi.ac.uk:5000)